 July 1: Maldives Post has announced all inbound and outbound mail services are suspended until further notice.

 March 17: Posta Moldovei Has suspended all mail services until further notice.

-May 18: Nepal Post has suspended all postal operations until June 2.
+July 1: Nepal Post has suspended all postal operations until further notice.

-March 31: Zimpost has suspended all operations until April 19, 2020, or until government notice.
+May 22: Zimpost has suspended all operations until government notice.

 International Carrier Delays (No Other Service Advisories)